News from the Nurse

 Your child must have documented adult form of tetanus prior to entering the 7th grade in the Fall, 2016.
 The immunization requirements are posted on the Nurse’s communication page.
 Please be sure that your child is up to date prior to the start of school in the Fall, 2016.

-The Charlton Middle School will be conducting annual Postural Screening on all 5th-8th Grade students after April Vacation.
-This screening will be conducted during your child’s physical education block on the following days:
+The Charlton Middle School will be conducting annual Postural Screening on all 5th-8th Grade students before February Vacation.
+This screening will be conducted during your child’s physical education block during the week of February 5-9th.

 The purpose of this screening is to find early signs of possible spinal problems in children in grades 5-9.
 It is not a diagnostic service but a program to identify young people who should have further medical evaluation.